Updated: DECEMBER 9, 2019

 The vaginal dryness and lost libido commonly associated with menopause can make sex uncomfortable and undesirable for many menopausal people.
 The restless nights and night swears many people experience can also leave them too tired to want sex.
 Some couples aren’t too concerned with the changes in their sex life menopause often brings, while others struggle.
 Communication is vital at this period of transition.
 Counselling may be beneficial for some couples.
 Relaxation exercises can also help people feel less anxious about sex, which can reduce discomfort.

-Many women simply ride out their symptoms.
+Many people simply ride out their menopause symptoms.
 Others find modifying their diet, taking natural and complementary therapies, hormone replacement therapy, or prescription medications can make menopause more bearable.
-While women in menopause have reduced fertility, some can and do still conceive during this period of transition.
+While people in menopause have reduced fertility, some can and do still conceive during this period of transition.
 Birth control is recommended for at least 12 months after a final period to prevent pregnancy.